nap2000/docs/server-expressions.rst

 Calculations are always stored on the server as 'text' type answers.
 However the data inside them can be in many types integer, decimal, text, date.
 It depends on the calculation that was performed.
-So you might have a calculate questions that creates an integer value, for example a calcualtion of age.
+So you might have a calculate questions that creates an integer value, for example a calculation of age.
 If you then try to do a server calculation such as ${age} + 10 this will fail because age is treated as text.
 You can use the following **cast** functions to tell the system which type you actually want to use